nasi7/SoccerCentral/README.md

 Fantasy League players to make an informed choice of players or team while playing in Career mode.

-#### More detailed description of the project can be found in "SoccerCentral Desciption" file.
+#### More detailed description of the project can be found in SoccerCentral_Description.pdf.